mage2tv/magento-cache-clean/readme.md

 The value of the ID prefix doesn't matter, as long as it's 3 alphanumeric characters followed by an underscore.

-The second thing that might prevent the watcher from running is because it runs PHP to get a list of the cache configuration and a list of modules and themes.
+The second thing that might prevent the watcher from running happens because it runs PHP to get the Magento cache configuration and a list of modules and themes.
-The directories are listed as the path of the system that PHP is running in.
+The module and theme directories are listed as the file system path for the system that PHP is running in.
 But again, that might not match the file system where node is running.

 To solve the issue, it is possible to generate a dump of the required